 It so happens that we aren’t always aware of why we do certain things.
-Some things in our life happen so automatically.
+Some things in our life happen very automatically.
 Unfortunately, procrastination is one of those things.

 You have this crazy assignment to do.
 You need to submit it within 24 hours.
 The tension is high, you are frustrated, and what happens?
 Many of us automatically procrastinate.
 We choose to watch Netflix or go out for coffee.
-This is why overcoming procrastination is difficult.
-It has deep roots.
+Overcoming procrastination is difficult because it has deep roots.

 The interplay between how habits are formed, why we procrastinate, and the mechanism for willpower can shed useful light on why we do (or don’t do) specific activities.